Rickyoung221/UCLA-CM122-SPR2020/README.md

 Grade Reveiced: A

-​:smile:​ If this repository does help you, please star and fork it, it will be a great support for me.
+😄 If this repository does help you, please star and fork it, it will be a great support for me.

-​:warning:​ Note that please do not directly copy the code, the code should be just for reference merely.
+⚠️​ Note that please do not directly copy the code, the code should be just for reference merely.